LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 Yes.
 We can try grounding.
 Grounding means we help people move out of the emotion and back to their body, using the senses.
 We must be calm and stay close.
 Tell the adolescent to look around and name five things they can see.
 When they have done this, ask them to name four things they can hear, three things they can smell, two things they can feel and one thing they can taste.
 We can use this same exercise to calm ourselves and others who are very anxious.

-\[Box\] Grounding is a useful method to help people move away from a very emotional state.
+> Grounding is a useful method to help people move away from a very emotional state.

-4-13 How does grounding work?*
+### 4-13 How does grounding work?

-*When people are feeling very anxious, or when they are thinking about a frightening experience, they may get stuck into a pattern of thinking.
+When people are feeling very anxious, or when they are thinking about a frightening experience, they may get stuck into a pattern of thinking.
 This pattern of thinking is usually remembering the past, or worrying about the future.
 Grounding helps distract us from these thoughts and brings our thinking back to where we are now.
 Being able to come back to the present helps us to calm down, as our senses show we are in a safe space.

 ## Helping others to feel connected